How Speed Affects SEO

 - First Input Delay (FID).
 FID measures the time between a visitor first interacting with a page and the time the browser responds to that interaction.
 This is similar to another metric Google reports on in their tools (though not a Core Web Vital metric): Total Blocking Time (TBT).
 TBT looks at the time between when the page starts to render and the time when the page can be interacted with by a visitor.
 What these metrics get at is that your website should respond quickly to visitor requests so that visitors spend less time waiting and more time interacting.

 Note: Google also includes Cumulative Layout Shift (CLS) as a Core Web Vital metric along with FID and LCP.
-However, CLS is not a speed metric.
+While related to speed, CLS is a measure of visual shifting and not a precise measure of website speed.
+As a result, it is not covered in detail here.

 How Fast Should My Website Load?

-Naturally, the first question becomes how fast should your website load?
+Naturally, the first question becomes how fast should your website load.
 What are the benchmarks?
 What does Google require?
-Let’s go through those key metrics.

 TTFB should be as quick as you can possibly make it.
 As mentioned above, TTFB is correlated with search rankings and that study found ranking differences on TTFB greater than half a second.
 Along the same lines, KeyCDN recommends notes that the average is typically 200-500 ms (.2 to .5 seconds) and that anything over half a second is considered slow.

 How fast your start render (or FCP) needs to be varies depending on the visitor’s device.
-Typically, a website is considered fast if it begins showing content (or painting content) to the browser in under one second and slow if it takes longer than three seconds to show content on the screen.
+Typically, a website is considered fast if it begins showing content (or painting content) to the browser in under one second, though Web.dev recommends FCP is less than 1.8 seconds.

-What about total load time?
+What about the total load time?
 That is the time between requesting a page and the completion of the page loading into the browser.
-For visitors using a smartphone, your website should typically begin showing content in three seconds or less and for visitors using a desktop computer, your website should load in two to five seconds (source).
+According to ToolTester’s 2023 study, websites load, on average, in 2.5 seconds on desktop and load in 8.6 seconds on mobile devices.
+The best practice is to at least match these averages.

-- FCP should be one second or less.
+- Start Render/First Contentful Paint (FCP) at one second or less.

 - First Input Delay (FID).
 FID should be 100 ms or less.
 Anything greater than 300 ms is cause for greater concern.
 If you have a fast server (measured by TTFB) and if the code is light (measured by, among other things, Start Render), then your server should hopefully be able to respond quickly to visitor interactions.